The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 Get comfortable

-If you have not done pelvic floor exercises before or you have a weak pelvic floor, choose a comfortable position with the muscles of your thighs, bottom and stomach relaxed.
+Choose a comfortable position with the muscles of your thighs, bottom and stomach relaxed.
 Lying on your side is a good position when you start for the first time.

 Correct posture

-Holding the right posture will make it easier to do the exercises correctly.
+Holding the right posture will make it easier to do the exercises well.
 If you are sitting, make sure you sit upright and supported.
 If you are lying down, push your back flat against the floor.

-Correct posture during pregnancy
+Correct posture during pregnancy (video)

 There are 2 ways to do pelvic floor muscle exercises.

 It can help to imagine that your pelvic floor is a lift or elevator.
-The initial squeeze is like the elevator door closing and this is followed by a lift of the muscle.
+The initial squeeze is like the elevator door closing and is followed by a lift of the muscle.

 - Tighten the muscles around your bottom (anus) as if you are trying to stop a fart.